galacticcouncil/hydration-docs/docs/start_nominating.md

 :::note

-Make sure to revisit your nominations once in a while.
-If some of your validators decide to change their commission percentage, your respective nominations will be removed and you might need to place new nominations.
+Make sure that you revisit your nominations once in a while.
+It is possible that some of your validators change their commission percentage which will have a negative impact on your rewards.
+By checking the status of your nominations frequently you will be able to react by updating the list of your nominated validators.

 :::